jhipster/consul-config-loader/README.md

                 format: yaml
                 profile-separator: "-"
 ```
-Then run `docker-compose -f quickstart/consul-loader-filesystem.yml up` to start a Consul server on localhost and and its consul-config-loader agent.
+Then run `docker-compose -f quickstart/consul-loader-filesystem.yml up` to start a Consul server on localhost and and its
+ agent.
-You can then access [http://localhost:8500/ui/#/dc1/kv/config/](http://localhost:8500/ui/#/dc1/kv/config/), then watch as your Consul K/V store is synchronised with property files in the `config/` directory.
+You can then access [http://localhost:8500/ui/#/dc1/kv/config/](http://localhost:8500/ui/#/dc1/kv/config/) and watch as your Consul K/V store is synchronised with property files in the `config/` directory.

 # Git mode